nikettongare/super-notes/learning/interview.md

 # Why should we hire you?

 I believe, I'm a greate fit because I have the right skills and experience.
 I am passionated about this field.
 I'm adaptable and always looking to improve processes.
 Overall, my skills, experience, and enthusiasm make me a strong candidate for this role.
 I have a strong track record in solving problems, communicating effectively, and working well with others.

-# What are your strengths ?
-# What are your weekness ?
+# Strengths:
+- Quick Learner: Demonstrates the ability to rapidly acquire new skills and adapt to new concepts.
+- Focused: Maintains a high level of concentration and attention to detail in all tasks.

+# Weaknesses:
+- Workaholic: Tends to overcommit to work responsibilities, which can sometimes lead to challenges in maintaining work-life balance.
+- Persistent Problem-Solver: Exhibits a strong inclination to address and resolve problems thoroughly, which can occasionally lead to spending more time on issues than necessary.

 # End Questions
 - Did a company provides us a learning assest like udemy subscription and all
 - Any suggestions for me sir